Joan Gilbert: Biography

 Upon the resumption of television broadcasting in the United Kingdom in 1946, Gilbert became editor-in-chief and presenter of the afternoon and evening editions of the programme Picture Page.
 There was no intention of putting her on-screen but she did so after a suitable presenter was not found.
 Gilbert shared interviewing duties of notable individuals to ordinary citizens with Leslie Mitchell and reported on the Wedding of Princess Elizabeth and Philip Mountbatten at Westminster Abbey in 1947.
 Following a bout of illness in 1950, she stopped editing Picture Page and focused on interviewing and presenting for the programme; Gilbert was replaced by Mary Malcolm when she was unwell.
 She was made Television Personality of the year in 1951.
 Gilbert presented the fortnightly programme Weekend Magazine in mid-1952, a re-branding of Picture Page.

 Gilbert made her last television appearance as a BBC staff member on 30 June 1953 and became a freelance broadcaster and writer, having left the corporation on amicable terms.
 She was the presenter of various programmes aimed at women.
-Gilbert hosted the afternoon magazine programme for housewives About the Home from 1951 to 1958, and the fortnightly magazine programme Joan Gilbert's Diary from September 1953 in which she interviewed notable individuals.
+Gilbert hosted the afternoon magazine programme for housewives About the Home from 1951 to 1958, the TWW general interest series Women's View in late 1958, and the fortnightly magazine programme Joan Gilbert's Diary from September 1953 in which she interviewed notable individuals.
 Gilbert wrote a regular weekly column about the people she met and what she watched on television in the television magazine TV Mirror from December 1953 to August 1955.
 She joined the News of the World newspaper in February 1955 as a contributor of a weekly feature.
 Gilbert's final years saw her work in charity, particularly with Christian Aid, and she was the London co-ordinator of Mother Teresa's appeal.